Restrictions on rational surfaces lying in very general hypersurfaces: Families of rational surfaces

-\begin{corollary} Let $\alpha$ be a fixed positive number, and $\lambda > 1$ be given.
-Then for sufficiently large $n$, a very general hypersurface of degree $d \geq n/\lambda$ is not swept out by images of generically finite morphisms from a rational surface $S$ with $H \cdot K \leq \alpha H^2$ on $S$. \end{corollary} \begin{proof} Apply Theorem \ref{euler-inequality} to the hypotheses given.
-We can assume $f$ does not contract any $(-1)$-curve on $S$ since otherwise we can replace $S$ by the blowdown of $S$.
-Since $H$ is big, by Reider's theorem \cite{Reider}, $3H+K$ is base-point free.
+\begin{proof}[Proof of Corollary \ref{cor-alphaLambda}] Suppose to the contrary that a very general hypersurface $X$ is covered by images of such morphisms.
+Blowing down $S$, we can further assume $f: S \to X$ does not contract any $(-1)$-curve.
+Applying Theorem \ref{euler-inequality} to the hypotheses given we conclude that there is a generically finite morphism $f: S \to X$ which does not contract any $(-1)$-curve and satisfies the inequality of Theorem \ref{euler-inequality}.
+Since $H$ is nef, applying Reider's theorem to $3H$ we see that $3H+K$ is base-point free.
 Therefore $(3H+K)^2\geq 0$, so $-2K^2 \leq 18H^2+12H \cdot K$.
-If $H\cdot K \leq 0$, the result follows immediately.
-Otherwise, set $\beta = \frac{H^2}{H\cdot K}$.
-Then the coefficient of $H^2$ in \ref{normal-inequality} becomes arbitrarily negative compared to the coefficient of $H \cdot K$, and the result follows. \end{proof}
+Since $d \geq \lambda b$ and $\lambda > 2-\sqrt{2}$, the coefficient of $H^2$ in \ref{normal-inequality} becomes arbitrarily negative compared to the coefficient of $H \cdot K$, so we get a contradiction. \end{proof}

 \begin{remark} Unfortunately, there exist examples of rational surfaces containing divisors $H$ with $H^2$ small relative to $H \cdot K$.

 Take a general pencil of degree $b$ curves in $\PP^2$, and let $S$ be the blowup of $\PP^2$ along the $b^2$ base points of the pencil.
 Let $H = (b+1)L - \sum_i E_i$, where the sum ranges over all of the exceptional divisors.
 Then $H$ is base-point free and big.
 Moreover, $H^2 = (b+1)^2 - b^2 = 2b+1$, while $H \cdot K = -3b + b^2 = b(b-3)$.
 Thus, $H \cdot K$ grows faster than $H^2$ as $b$ becomes large, and so we cannot hope to obtain a linear bound for $H \cdot K$ in terms of $H^2$.